HonorLock/moodle-plugin/README.md

         - Click **Save and return to course**
         - Untoggle **Edit mode**
     - Click the Honorlock LTI external Tool

+## Plugin Configuration
+The Honorlock Plugin will enable students to take Honorlock proctored exams.
+To accomplish this, the following steps are required:
+- Plugin Installation
+- External Service Configuration and User Access

-## Install the plugin
+### Install the plugin
 - If this is the first time installing the plugin, you will be prompted for some setting values.
-    - Honorlock URL: The complete base URL for the Honorlock environment (e.g https://app.honorlock.com)
+    - Honorlock URL: The complete base URL for Honorlock (https://app.honorlock.com)
     - Honorlock Client ID: The Organization Client ID generated for your organization.
     - Honorlock Client Secret: The Organization Client Secret generated for your organization.
--  Follow the next instructions to complete the integration.

 ### External Service Configuration and User Access
 - Setting up the external service is most likely the most involved part of the whole integration.
 For this portion we need the following: